 First of all, for someone to file a lawsuit, they need to know who they're suing.
 Remember when you were in grade school--what was the first thing the teacher always asked you to do for any assignment?
 Put your name on your paper, of course.

 Attorneys, just like teachers, don't like to deal with anonymous papers.
 While your teacher may have been able to decipher your handwriting, most attorneys will not go to these lengths.

 Of course, we investigate anyone we plan to sue.
 But only to a point.
 Anonymous Land Trusts make it difficult to connect your name to the property, meaning that a lawyer would have a hard time determining whether you are even worth pursuing in court.
 Trust me: as an attorney, I have much better and more profitable uses of my time than chasing down someone who might not have anything for me to get.

 Now suppose some vindictive person drags you into court out of pure spite.
 This is incredibly unlikely, but could happen.
 They're going to have to decide whether to sue you personally, or fight the losing battle of attacking the trust directly.
 Suing you personally would be a fool's errand, as the value is in the property.
 You know, the property that doesn't have your name on it.

 The plaintiff's unfortunate attorney won't have many good strategies for winning a judgment.
 In most cases, they'll bow out unless their client is willing to pay a ludicrous amount of money just to get "justice."

 The simple truth is that I've yet to meet a real estate investor who can't benefit from a land trust in some way.
 If you haven't set up yours yet, don't wait for an investment to go sideways.
-Contact us today for help establishing your land trust.
-We may not be able to tell you exactly when you will benefit from it, but your proactivity will keep you from having to learn the hard way.
+Contact us today for help establishing your Land Trust.
+You can Start with our investor quiz and we'll keep you from having to learn the hard way.